aitorvs/fingerlock/README.md

 Called when password verification is required.
 Either because triggered automatically when the provided key is no longer valid or because the user required so.

+Once the password is verified, notify the dialog calling `dialog.notifyPasswordValidation(boolean)`.

 ####State updated

 ```java